olikelly00/kufika-mbinguni/README.md

 However, there are always many ways to solve a coding problem, each with its own advantages and trade-offs.

 With this project, I aim to explore not just *a* solution, but the *best* solution to each problem.
-I will analyze the trade-offs between different approaches and learn from the process.
+I will analyse the trade-offs between different approaches and learn from the process.

 In short, this project is about broadening my coding knowledge, sharpening my critical thinking skills, and ultimately becoming a more proficient programmer.